DakuwoN/iLearn/Weekly Logs/June.md

 - Low energy after UPS shift
 - Started late because of gym workout and kids playing pool
 - Understanding and visualization of the delimiter concept
+- Didn't know where to start when trying to rotate the array by X

 ### 🎯 Focus for Week 3